openstack-archive/os-cloud-config/doc/source/usage.rst

-The ``setup-flavors`` command line utility creates flavors in Nova -- either using the nodes that have been registered to provide a distinct set of hardware that is provisioned, or by specifing the set of flavors that should be created.
+The ``setup-flavors`` command line utility creates flavors in Nova -- either using the nodes that have been registered to provide a distinct set of hardware that is provisioned, or by specifying the set of flavors that should be created.

  .. note::